Hazing Regulations at TAMIU

 Hazing incidents need to be reported when they occur.
 Remember that you are protected by the institution and the law.
 Anyone can report hazing they have witnessed or have knowledge of.
 Reports can be submitted through:

-• TAMIU’s Report It!
+- TAMIU’s Report It!
 Page

-• The TAMIU Police Department Dispatch at 956.326.2100 or 956.326.2911 for emergencies
+- The TAMIU Police Department Dispatch at 956.326.2100 or 956.326.2911 for emergencies

-• TAMIU Student Conduct Officers
+- TAMIU Student Affairs Officers

-• The National Anti-Hazing Hotline toll-free number at 1.888.NOT.HAZE (1.888.668.4293).
+- The National Anti-Hazing Hotline toll-free number at 1.888.NOT.HAZE (1.888.668.4293).

 The University's ability to investigate reported incidents, enforce policy, and protect students depends on the accuracy and specificity of the information provided.
 You are encouraged to provide as much specific detail as possible so that appropriate action can be taken to address the reported behavior.
-You have the option to submit a report anonymously, though Student Conduct officers may find it difficult to complete their investigation without knowing the source of the report.
+You have the option to submit a report anonymously, though Student Affairs officers may find it difficult to complete their investigation without knowing the source of the report.

-• 2024 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.
+- 2025 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.

-• 2023 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.
+- 2024 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.

-• 2022 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.
+- 2023 Report - There were no registered/recognized organizations found responsible for or convicted of hazing.

 Laws Governing Hazing